Start of Main Content

 Some of these programs, like the Medicare Shared Savings Program, target accountable care organizations (ACOs).
 Others, like Fee-For-Service Part B, target hospital spending.
 Regardless of the target facility or organization, CMS’s value-based programs offer financial rewards for improvement on a variety of clinical and quality metrics.

 Tracking the average care costs per patient discharged can aid hospitals in understanding which therapy areas see overspending.
-Similarly, this metric shows where hospitals make the greatest profit as well as whether the costs associated with patient care actually improved the patient’s outcome.
+Similarly, this metric shows where hospitals make the greatest profit and whether the costs of patient care improved the patient’s outcome.
 Cost per discharge is a dynamic measure that can be adjusted for a hospital’s case mix and other patient population demographics.

 Tracking this metric can help hospitals understand long-term spending by therapy area and adjust care provision accordingly.
 Over time, high care costs and low profits can negatively impact hospital performance and care offerings, reducing the variety of services available and physicians on staff.

-According to Definitive Healthcare data, the average hospital net operating margin among short-term acute care hospitals was -8.9%.
-Of hospitals with a positive operating margin, the average was 13.2%.
-Hospitals with a negative operating margin averaged -25%.
+According to Definitive Healthcare data, the average hospital net operating margin among short-term acute care hospitals was –9.63% in 2023.
+Of hospitals with a positive operating margin, the average was 13.54%.
+Hospitals with a negative operating margin averaged -25.79%.

 Bad debt refers to revenue loss that occurs when a hospital requests payment from a patient for care provision and does not receive the full amount.